phonegap/phonegap-plugin-contentsync/README.md

 - __options__: (Object)
     - __src__: (String) Remote destination to grab content.
-    - __type__: (String) Sets the merge strategy for new content.
+    - __[type]__: (String) Sets the merge strategy for new content.
 Optional.
         - __replace:__ This is the normal behavior.
 Existing content is replaced completely by the imported content, i.e. is overridden or deleted accordingly.
+(Default)
         - __merge__: Existing content is not modified, i.e. only new content is added and none is deleted or modified.
         - __update__: Existing content is updated, new content is added and none is deleted.